Carlton Pennington's Campaign: Washington, D.C. "Doesn't Hear Us!"

 Carlton as a newly commissioned officer getting out of his 1972 Plymouth Duster.

-Candidate for Mayor, (1997) Pennington shaking hands with a constituent during the Mayors Race
+Candidate for Mayor, (1997) Pennington shaking hands with a constituent during the Mayors race

 One of many forums that Mayoral Candidate Carlton Pennington spoke at.